DolphDev/siren/README.md

 | `get_title()`   | `alert.get_title()` | Processes/Loads from cache the title(s) of the active warning(s).
 Returns the titles      |
 | `get_id()`      | `alert.get_title()` | Processes/Loads from cache the id(s) of the active warning(s).
 Returns the ids            |

-All methods accept one arg, an interger representing a limit on how much you want to parse.
+All methods accept one optional argument, an interger representing a limit on how much you want to parse.

 ### Reports.